Prakti/dredd/README.md

 # Dredd
-Dredd judges data for you.
-It's a validator for a wide range of possibilities.

-datastructures.
+Dredd judges your data.
+It can validate arbitrary Elixir data with arbitrary deep nesting.

-Started as a frok of [Justify][2] it's been rewritten to handle plain values as well as deeply nested structures and return understandable error-structures.
+Started as a fork of [Justify][2], dredd is a total rewrite to handle plain values as well as deeply nested structures and return parseable error-structures.

-Following in the footsteps of [Ecto.Changeset][1], Dredd allows you to pipe values into a series of validation functions using a simple and familiar API.
-No schemas or casting required.
+Similar to [Ecto.Changeset][1], Dredd does not use a schema and a lot of metaprogramming magic.
+Everything is done by composing or piping functions.
+Dredd excels in use-cases, where you want to either avoid Ecto as a dependency, and/or where you want to validate deeply nested datastructures.

+Dredd boasts an extensive test-suite, using property-based tests to verify its capabilities across all possible input data.
+There should only be a very small amount of unspecified behaviour in Dredd.

 [1]: https://hexdocs.pm/ecto/Ecto.Changeset.html
 [2]: https://github.com/malomohq/justify